rschell/gpsctl/README.md

  Without the gpsctl.conf file the program's behaviour will be the same as with version 0.6.

- Note: Either BeiDou or Glonass can be configured, but not both at the same time.
-If you try, the [gpsctl] option "prefer beidou to glonass if both enabled" (default: no) will override one of them.
+ Note: Either BeiDou or Glonass can be configured, but not both at the same time as GPS or Galileo.
+If neither GPS nor Galileo are enabled, you can enable both BeiDou and Glonass.
+If you try with GPS or Galileo enabled, the [gpsctl] option "prefer beidou to glonass if both enabled" (default: no) will override one of them.

  An example which configures for Galileo satellites: